Stockbridge-Munsee Tribal Law Library

 (5) If the permit is approved by Tribal Council, Forestry Staff will designate the area to be cut and mark the trees.
 Forestry Staff will also scale the harvested timber and record/file the stumpage amount and value.

-(d) DOMESTIC CLEARING PERMIT: Adult enrolled members may obtain a permit to harvest timber and/or forest products for the purpose of clearing a specific limited area for a dwelling, garage or other outbuilding, or business on their land assignment, lot or leased land.
+(d) DOMESTIC CLEARING PERMIT: Adult enrolled members may obtain a permit to harvest timber and/or forest products for the purpose of clearing a specific limited area on a land assignment or leased tribal land that is within the maximum setback for development established in PRP.02.08 of the Land Use Code Ordinance.
+Such domestic clearing shall be for purposes of: a dwelling, garage or other outbuilding, business, or an existing yard expansion.
+There is no charge for this permit.

 (B) If the project is not completed within the identified timeframe or consistent with permit requirements, then the bond may be forfeited to the Tribe in part or in full.